 4. Develop Self-love

 Self-love is the most important ingredient you need to add to your life because it plays a key role in your personal growth and self-awareness.
-Since, a real, authentic and transparent love is simply a state of awareness.
+Since, real, authentic and transparent love is simply a state of awareness.
 Love is a state of mindfulness, a sign of being an authentic human being.
 It’s not about feeding your ego or meeting somebody’s expectations but about self-compassion, self-respect, kindness and genuine affection… Love is when you can see yourself in someone’s else eyes… self-love is when you can look at yourself in the mirror with benevolence even if life is not perfect… because it’s never is…

 5. Heal your inner child

 Is your inner child wounded?
-When you were a child did you feel rejected, invalidated, criticised, abandoned, lonely, hurt and just unloved… If you experienced these feelings and emotions in your childhood I am so sorry.
+When you were a child did you feel rejected, invalidated, criticized, abandoned, lonely, hurt and just unloved… If you experienced these feelings and emotions in your childhood I am so sorry.
 You did NOT deserve this.
 Every child deserves to be loved, happy and safe.
 Childhood should be free from worries, adult problems, worries, and pain.
 But as we all know, it’s not always the case.
 But, if you grew up in a dysfunctional family and most of the memories from your childhood are bad and full of pain remember that you can heal your inner child.
 There is NEVER too late to start your our own healing and personal growth journey.

 Reconnect with your childhood through mindfulness and allow yourself to feel emotions from the past, listen to your inner child’s voice and forgive yourself for all of this things you couldn’t do because you were simply a child dependent on adults.

 For me personally, the most therapeutic method to reconnect with my inner child is writing letters to my younger self… and you know what?
 Little Kate always writes me back!